SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step6.md

 **1-** Open the `Calculator.feature` file by double-clicking it in the Solution Explorer (SpecFlowCalculator.Specs ➡ Features ➡ Calculator.feature)
 ![Feautre File](../_static/step6/feature_file.png)

-The purpose of this feature file is to document the expected behavior of your calculator in a way that it is both human-readable and suitable for test automation.
+The purpose of this feature file is to document the expected behavior of the calculator in a way that it is both human-readable and suitable for test automation.
 SpecFlow uses the Gherkin language where you can phrase the scenarios using _Given/When/Then_ steps.
 Currently there is a single scenario (automatically added by the SpecFlow project template) that describes how adding two numbers should work with the calculator.

 Here is a closer look at the Gherkin scenario used in this template: